- Home

 On the run from the Nazis, Albert Einstein fled to Norfolk in 1933, before going to the USA.
 He lived for a month in a small hut on Roughton Heath near Cromer on the Norfolk Coast as a guest of Oliver Locker-Lampson, who guarded the genius with two secretaries armed with rifles.

-Things to do on the Norfolk Coast
+Things to do and place to stay on the Norfolk Coast

 Cycle Breaks